Nimo

 Important points to keep in mind

-Epidermis is transparent and often covered by a cuticle to limit water loss while allowing light through.
+Epidermis is transparent and covered by a cuticle to limit water loss while allowing light through.

-Palisade cells are tall, densely packed and chloroplast-rich; form the main photosynthetic layer.
+Palisade cells are tall, densely packed, and rich in chloroplasts; they form the main photosynthetic layer.

-Spongy mesophyll air spaces shorten diffusion pathways for CO2 and O2, increasing exchange speed.
+Spongy mesophyll air spaces shorten diffusion pathways for carbon dioxide and oxygen, increasing exchange speed.

-Guard cell turgor controls stomatal aperture by osmosis; opening increases CO2 uptake but raises water loss.
+Guard cell turgor controls stomatal aperture by osmosis; opening increases carbon dioxide uptake but raises water loss.

-Xylem vessels are dead, lignified tubes that resist tension and allow an unbroken water column.
+Xylem vessels are dead, lignified tubes that resist tension and maintain an unbroken water column.

-Phloem is living tissue with sieve plates and companion cells that enable active transport of sugars.
+Phloem is living tissue with sieve plates and companion cells enabling active sugar transport.

-Transpiration rate increases with temperature, wind and light and decreases with higher humidity.
+Transpiration rate increases with temperature, wind, and light; it decreases with higher humidity.

 Built with v0